Neural Kriging¶

 After interpolation, the results are transformed back to the original scale by multiplying by the variance and adding the mean.

-- Distance-Based Filtering (optional):
+- Distance-based filtering (optional):

 If activated, data further than a specified distance from the points to interpolate will not be interpolated.